 Those who hike the Speyside Way Whisky Trail can enjoy beautiful Scottish landscapes, charming villages and traditional meals.
 But it’s virtually impossible to talk about the Speyside region of Scotland without talking about whisky in the same breath.
 After all, half of all of Scotland’s single malt whisky – which is quite a bit – is produced within this area.
-So in this post, we investigate 8 famous distilleries along the Speyside Way Whisky Trail.
+So in this post, we investigate 8 famous distilleries along the Speyside Way & Cairngorms.

-What is the Speyside Way Whisky Trail?
+What is the Speyside Way & Cairngorms?

 History of Speyside